OumaimaFassi/Small-multiples/README.md

 ## Definition and utility :
 Small multiples go by many names, including Trellis Chart, Lattice Chart, Grid Chart, and Panel Chart.

-Small multiples are sets of charts of the same type, with the same scale, presented together at a small size and with minimal detail, usually in a grid of some kind.
+They are sets of charts of the same type, with the same scale, presented together at a small size and with minimal detail, usually in a grid of some kind.

 They are a visualization concept introduced by Edward Tufte.
 He described them as:

 "Illustrations of postage-stamp size are indexed by category or a label, sequenced over time like the frames of a movie, or ordered by a quantitative variable not used in the single image itself."

 In other words, small multiples use the same basic graphic or chart to display difference slices of a data set.
 Small multiples can show rich, multi-dimensional data without trying to cram all that information into a single, overly-complex chart.

 Here is a simple example showing the use of small multiples.
 The following animated chart shows the evolution of populations in some selected countries : [1]

 <table border="0">
   <tr>
     <td>